testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The left menu is displayed with the Access keys link highlighted.](media/ex5-task1a-003.png "The Access keys menu item")

-13. Copy the Connection string under **key1**.
+13. Copy the **Connection string** value beneath **key1**.
 Save it to notepad, Visual Studio Code, or another text file.
 We'll use this several times

     ![The copy button is selected next to the key1 connection string.](media/ex5-task1a-004.png "Copying the key1 connection string value")